MarkMcCaskey/sourcegraph-vim/README.md

 ## Help

 To read the documentation type `:help SG-Vim`.
-The general style of the tags is to capitalize the first letter of all words and prefix all Sourcegraph-Vim specific help documentation with `SG-Vim` or `Sourcegraph-Vim`.
+The general style of the tags is to capitalize the first letter of all words and prefix all Sourcegraph-Vim specific help documentation with either `SG-Vim` or `Sourcegraph-Vim`.
 For example:
 ```
 :help SG-VimUsages